jbwebtech/sandbox-dev-container-java/README.md

 The compilation errors highlight the fact Java 8 is installed in the development environment, thus providing a reproducible development environment that can be shared across teams, CI/CD pipelines, and production systems through source control.

+  Note: checkout the `java-8` branch for a working example where the `Main` and `Boat` classes have been refactored to Java 8 compatibility.

 ## Example Code

 ### Java 21 Features